How to Clean Granite Countertops

 Stay far away from vinegar, which can actually dull the granite and ultimately weaken the counter’s sealant—although, there are definitely plenty of other ways to utilize vinegar for cleaning around the house!

 Make sure to wipe up spills as soon as possible— granite isn’t exactly as porous as marble, so it’s less likely to soak up oils and stains as easily as the ladder.
 Even so, you should wipe spills immediately with some dish soap and a soft cloth— especially if it’s a deeply pigmented fluid.

 Your best bet for cleaning your granite countertops is with a soft cloth and some mild dish soap.

 First, make sure to wet a cloth and apply some soap to either the countertop or your cloth.
 Then, wipe the entirety of the surface.
-During this process, make sure that you wring your rag in some fresh water time to time to avoid spreading food, dirt, and grease.
+During this process, make sure that you wring your rag in some freshwater from time to time to avoid spreading food, dirt, and grease.
 Finally, when you’re all finished with the soap, go ahead and rinse your rag and wipe down the counter one more time with fresh water to get rid of any soap residue.

 Keeping Your Countertop Dry

-Make sure that you always use a clean, soft microfiber cloth when drying your countertop once you’re finished cleaning it up, otherwise you may end up with some unsightly water spots.
+Make sure that you always use a clean, soft microfiber cloth when drying your countertop once you’re finished cleaning it up, otherwise, you may end up with some unsightly water spots.